wedesoft/www.wedesoft.de/_posts/2019-12-01-rigid-body-game-physics-5.md

 Then the intersection of the resulting two 2D polygons is computed.
 Finally the convex hull of the intersection is taken.
 The points are projected back into 3D space.
-These are the contact points used for computing the colliding and resting contacts.
+These are the contact points used for simulating the colliding and resting contacts.

 [1]: https://www.cs.cmu.edu/%7Ebaraff/sigcourse/notesd2.pdf